Aliases for SLC46A1 Gene

 GeneCards Summary for SLC46A1 Gene

-SLC46A1 (Solute Carrier Family 46 (Folate Transporter), Member 1) is a Protein Coding gene.
-Diseases associated with SLC46A1 include folic acid deficiency anemia and folate malabsorption, hereditary.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include folic acid binding and folic acid transporter activity.
-An important paralog of this gene is SLC46A2.
+SLC46A1 (Solute Carrier Family 46 Member 1) is a Protein Coding gene.
+Diseases associated with SLC46A1 include Folate Malabsorption, Hereditary and Vitamin Metabolic Disorder.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Folate Metabolism.
+Gene Ontology (GO) annotations related to this gene include transmembrane transporter activity and heme transporter activity.
+An important paralog of this gene is SLC46A3.

 Has been shown to act both as an intestinal proton-coupled high-affinity folate transporter and as an intestinal heme transporter which mediates heme uptake from the gut lumen into duodenal epithelial cells.
 The iron is then released from heme and may be transported into the bloodstream.
 Dietary heme iron is an important nutritional source of iron.
 Shows a higher affinity for folate than heme.